This article covers the definition of a commonly confused term shelter-in-place, and how to respond to this situation.

 Different threats require slightly different sheltering recommendations.

-The following steps describe how to effectively take shelter in place in your office and ensure everyone at your business is safe during a crisis.
+The following steps describe how to effectively take shelter in place in your office, or at home, and ensure everyone is safe during a crisis.

 - If there are any visitors in your office, make sure that they stay in your building and are instructed on shelter-in-place protocols for your office.